AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/manage-your-billing/acct-payment-in-wp.md

 description: We have the following payment options available:
 ---

-# Account Payment in `Workfront Proof`
+# Account Payment in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 We have the following payment options available: